Humic Acid and New Sod Establishment: The Soil Chemistry Foundation Conventional Starter Fertilizers Ignore

 Humin is the fraction insoluble at all pH levels.
 It's the most stable and most persistent of the humic substances, often forming intimate bonds with mineral particles and contributing to long-term soil aggregate structure.
 Humin doesn't move and doesn't react as readily as humic acid or fulvic acid, but it contributes to the underlying soil structure that supports plant growth.

 When fertilizer products advertise "humic acid content," they're typically referring to the humic acid fraction specifically, sometimes combined with fulvic acid.
-Quality matters here — humic acid extracted from leonardite (a soft brown coal precursor) is typically higher in active humic substances than humic acid extracted from peat or compost.
-The 6% humic acid content in premium starter fertilizers like the recommended biologically active starter fertilizer for new sod reflects the inclusion of leonardite-derived humic substances at meaningful application rates.
+Quality and concentration matter enormously here, and this is where most lawn care products fail.
+Humic acid extracted from leonardite (a soft brown coal precursor) is typically higher in active humic substances than humic acid extracted from peat or compost.
+The vast majority of starter fertilizers on retail shelves contain either no humic acid or trace amounts (under 1%) from low-quality sources — well below the application rates that produce meaningful effects in turfgrass research.
+Quality biological starter fertilizers built around the humic-acid-as-foundation approach include leonardite-derived humic substances at 5-8% by weight, which represents the concentration range where the soil chemistry effects documented in research actually manifest.

 The Mechanism: How Humic Acid Functions in Soil